mhashim6/blog/content/posts/fp-and-oop-are-siblings.md

 const fiveScaledBy14 = five.scaledBy(14); // 70
 ```

 Here we created a `NumberScaler` Object with a value of `5`.
-We can now use this object <u>lazily</u> to make more operations on the initial value(s) we passed and thus augmenting the power of the data.
+We can now use this object <u>lazily</u> to make more operations on the initial value(s) we passed and thus augmenting the power of the data in the object.

 Now imagine we want to do the same with just functions